Chapter 5.30

 (3) The previous or present classification of the solicitor as a solicitor, peddler, hawker, itinerant merchant, or similar designation.

-“Licensing Officer” means the City employee(s) or agent(s) responsible for receiving the completed applications from applicants or registered solicitors and either granting, suspending, or denying an applicant’s certificate.
+“Licensing Officer” means the City employee(s) or agent(s) responsible for receiving and either granting or denying completed applications and for granting, suspending, or denying permits.

 “No solicitation sign” means a reasonable, visible, and legible sign that states “No Soliciting,” “No Solicitors,” “No Salespersons,” or words of similar import.